The Sulphur City – Rotorua

 The stinking smell in the ‘Te Ngae ‘ area in the city is known to be due to dense sulphur deposits.
 This is the reason why it is also famously known as the ‘Sulphur Point’.

-Places to visit in rotorua
+Places to visit in Rotorua

 Lakes

 There are around 17 lakes in the city of Rotorua.
 These lakes have been the result of volcanic activity over the years.
-The city is part of the Taupo Volcanic Zone that has been active for the past two million years and is still highly active.
-The peaceful and serenity of the lakes is a great relaxation spot for tourists.
+The city is part of the Taupo Volcanic Zone has been active for the past two million years and is still highly active.
+The peaceful and serene nature of the lakes is a great relaxation spot for tourists.
 There is a range of lush spa therapies and mineral spring hot pools looking over the beautiful Lake Rotorua for people to enjoy.

 Wai-O-Tapu

 The Wai-O-Tapu is known for its active geothermal area, especially the orange streamy pools and the vibrant green pool also known as the ‘Devil’s Bath’.
-Due to heat exceeding the heat on the surface of the Earth, this place has been famous bor its hot dip in the pool.
+Due to heat exceeding the heat on the surface of the Earth, this place has been famous for its hot dip in the pool.

 Also read: 10 Countries That Allow Indian Driving License To Drive